edgarcancinoe/gnn-noisy-labels/README.md

 ## Model and Ensemble Logic

-- Different models have different architectures GIN/GINE-Virtual variants, ensemble, and different graph_pooling mechanisms.
+- Different models have different architectures GIN/GINE-Virtual variants, ensemble, and different graph pooling mechanisms (mean, attention).
+- Different combination or architectures, parameters and strategies were trained and the selected best-performing models were included in the final ensemble predicting model array, which is used to generate the test predictions.
-- Different loss functions and training algorithms (single GNN, 2-netork co-teaching) were employed, and can be chosen in `config.py`
+- Different loss functions (CCE, Label-Smoothing CE, ERL, etc) and training algorithms (single GNN, 2-netork co-teaching) were employed.
+These can be chosen in `config.py`.
 - The architecture is adjusted dynamically depending on the checkpoint name.
-- Special configurations like ensemble submodels,, GINs are automatically detected based on configuration.
+- Special configurations like ensemble submodels, GINs are automatically detected based on configuration.

 ---